critias-ca/B3/README.md

 ## Acknowledgments

-This work was supported by the Centre for Research on Brain, Language and Music (CRBLM) Research Incubator Award (RIA).
-The authors thank Mr. Dhairya Shah, intern at ÉTS sponsored by the MITACS Globalink program, as well as Mrs. Alexandre Demczuk and Elia Mélé, interns at ÉTS, for their work sponsored by the CRBLM IRA.
+This work was supported by the Centre for Research on Brain, Language and Music (CRBLM) through a 2022 Research Incubator Award (RIA) awarded to Prof. Dr van Vugt, Prof. Dalla Bella, and Prof. Voix.
+The authors would like to thank Mrs. Alexandre Demczuk and Elia Mélé, interns at ÉTS, for their work sponsored by the CRBLM IRA, as well as Mr. Dhairya Shah, intern for Prof. Voix at ÉTS and sponsored by the MITACS Globalink program.

 [^1]: Bradley, M. M., & Lang, P. J. (2000).
 Affective reactions to acoustic stimuli.
 [^2]: Tschacher, W., Rees, G. M., & Ramseyer, F. (2020).
 Nonverbal synchrony and affect in dyadic interactions.